 Each year, the River Road chapter of National Charity League, Inc. celebrates the end of another year of achievement in philanthropy service with a Mother-Daughter Tea.

 The Ticktocker from the Chapter earning the most philanthropic hours is recognized for her achievements.
 We also celebrate a Ticktocker from each grade level who embody the NCL core values.
 This Ticktocker is presented the Ticktocker Spirit Award, which is voted on by their peers.

 The out-going Board of Directors are recognized at the annual event, and the new Board of Directors are introduced.

-The Mother Daughter Tea is celebration of the community, leadership, and cultural components of the NCL experience.
+The Mother-Daughter Tea is a celebration of the community, leadership, and cultural components of the NCL experience.

 The River Road Chapter hosts the annual Senior Soiree in March.

 Each year, the senior class is recognized for their philanthropic service over their six-year NCL experience.
-A special honor is given to the Mothers & Daughter who together achieve more than 50 combined service hours over each of the six years.
+A special honor is given to the Mothers and Daughters who together achieve more than 50 combined service hours over each of the six years.

 Our chapter celebrates the positive impact that our young women have made and will continue to make on the Baton Rouge community!